Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 Since 2017, five Category 4 or stronger storms have hit the Gulf Coast in as many years, a record number over such a time interval.

-Phil Klotzbach, a hurricane researcher at Colorado State University, linked the increase in landfalling storms to a persistent zone of high pressure off the U.S. East Coast over the last five hurricane seasons.
+Phil Klotzbach, a hurricane researcher at Colorado State University, linked the increase in landfalling storms to a persistent zone of high pressure off the U.S. East Coast over the past five hurricane seasons.
 The clockwise circulation around the high has frequently pushed storms in the western tropical Atlantic toward the Caribbean and Gulf of Mexico.

 Climate models show that this subtropical high pressure zone may intensify and extend further west in a warming world, which could push storm tracks westward toward North America.